AgregoreWeb/website/index.md

 [Download](https://github.com/AgregoreWeb/agregore-browser/releases/latest)
 [Mobile](https://github.com/AgregoreWeb/agregore-mobile/)

-Agregore is not just a Web-Browser, it's a Web-Weaver.
+Agregore is not just a `Web-Browser`, it's a `Web-Weaver`.
 It gives you the tools to load and author content locally without needing the cloud.
+Instead of needing to be always connected to a server, you can load from your cache or directly from others.
+Agregore automatically reshares P2P websites with others so the more popular a site is, the faster it is to load it.
-It works offline, on local networks, and over the internet with ease.
+It works offline, on local networks, and over the internet.
 Made to support a resilient and person-first foundation for software.

 ### Features